 Transport Across Cell Membrane

 The cell membrane is the protective barrier of the cell from the outside environment.
 It is selectively permeable which means not all materials can pass through it.
 Its selective permeability decides that essential biomolecules enter the cell cytoplasm, metabolic intermediates remain inside the cell, and waste materials are thrown out.
-The cell membrane contains a phospholipid bilayer with the hydrophillic heads facing the inside and outside of the cell, and a hydrophobic tails in the middle.
+The cell membrane contains a phospholipid bilayer with the hydrophilic heads facing the inside and outside of the cell, and a hydrophobic tails in the middle.
 Because of the presence of the phospholipid bilayer, only certain materials can pass readily through the cell membrane.

 Two types of transport may occur across a cell membrane.
 These are passive and active transport.
 The main difference between the two is the mechanism of transport as well as energy required for the process.
 These two primarily occur because of the presence of a concentration gradient.
 A concentration gradient is the gradual difference in the concentration of solutes between two areas.

 Passive transport involves moving down a concentration gradient, that is, materials move from an area of higher concentration to an area of lower concentration until no concentration gradient existed.
 This process does not need energy for it to occur and it does not work against the concentration gradient.

 The movement of materials through passive transport is called diffusion.
 Two types of diffusion may occur across the cell membrane.
 One is simple diffusion and the other one is facilitated diffusion.
 Simple diffusion occurs when small, hydrophobic non-polar molecules readily pass through a membrane from a higher concentration to a lower one.
 Facilitated diffusion is a type of passive transport that involves the use of an integral membrane proteins to facilitate passage of larger, charged hydrophilic, and polar molecules across a concentration gradient.